-Currently enrolled UB students may be seen at Student Health Services as often as needed.
-Currently enrolled UB students should participate in the programs offered by Wellness Education Services as often as possible.
+Currently enrolled UB students may be seen at Health Services as often as needed.
+Currently enrolled UB students should participate in the programs offered by Health Promotion as often as possible.
 The Office of Accessibility Resources offers services to any eligible, currently enrolled student.
 Currently enrolled students are eligible for an assessment at Counseling Services at the end of which one or more of the following recommendations will be made: counseling on campus, referral to other services on campus, or referral to a mental health provider in the community.

 Whom do I contact with insurance questions?

 Insurance questions are common.
 The Student Medical Insurance Office staff (1 Capen, 716-645-3036) are great resources for all your insurance concerns.
 We do encourage you to talk directly to your own insurance company if you have specific benefit questions.

 What if I have a medical emergency and I need to be seen today?